-As mentioned above, there are diverse reasons to experience pelvic pain.
+As mentioned above, there are diverse reasons to experience such pain.

 The causes include infections – such as one present in your bladder and urethra – trauma to your pelvic girdle or muscles, and issues with your reproductive system (such as fibroids or endometriosis for women).
 There is also the potential for it to be linked to appendicitis, irritable bowel syndrome (IBS) or a sexually transmitted infection (STI).
 In women, it could be pelvic inflammatory disease (PID).

 A hernia may also present as general pelvic pain.
-It is important to seek help if you experience severe and sudden pelvic pain, or persistent pelvic pain even if it is mild.
+It is important to seek help if you experience severe and sudden pain, or persistent pain in this area, even if it is mild.

-A number of tests will be carried out to find the best treatment for pelvic pain.
+A number of tests will be carried out to find the best treatment.
 This includes questions to help identify the source, a physical examination, and blood tests to find out if an infection is a likely cause.

 Depending on the reason for your pelvic pain, treatments could include pain relief medications, antibiotics to combat an infection, or physiotherapy for a muscle or ligament issue.
 Women may be referred to a gynaecologist for further diagnosis and support.